DusterTheFirst/ecs-notes/October 13th 2020.md

 ```
 > In this case, the custom data type is useful since we are able to use the seperate paths to calculate the paycheck differently

 ### Lab 2 problem 4
 > Design data to represent the name of someone who has donated to a charity.
 Your data should account for the fact that the
 donor may wish to remain anonymous.
 Why can’t we use a String to represent the anonymous donor?
 What can we use instead?
 Don’t
 forget to follow all 4 steps of the design recipe for data.

-*The first thing we need to do when defining a data type is to define what it can be*
+The first thing we need to do when defining a data type is to define what it can be:
 ```scheme
 ; A DonorName is one of:
 ;   - String